legoandmars/GorillaCosmetics/README.md

 ## Installation

+### Automatic installation
+If you don't want to manually install, you can install this mod with the [Monke Mod Manager](https://github.com/DeadlyKitten/MonkeModManager/releases/latest)

+### Manual Installation

 If your game isn't modded with BepinEx, DO THAT FIRST!
 Simply go to the [latest BepinEx release](https://github.com/BepInEx/BepInEx/releases) and extract BepinEx_x64_VERSION.zip directly into your game's folder, then run the game once to install BepinEx properly.

 Next, go to the [latest release of this mod](https://github.com/legoandmars/GorillaCosmetics/releases/latest) and extract it directly into your game's folder.
 Make sure it's extracted directly into your game's folder and not into a subfolder!